NeeluT/Simon_Game/README.md

 ## Wireframes the UI◊

-- High Fidelity
-    - Buttons and tiles are clickable

-- Low Fidelity
     - The name of the game (Simon) shows up on top of the page
     - Messages to the user about the level of the game show up on top of the board
     - Messages to the user about the turns show up on the bottom of the board